Pyerter/TeamSorting/README.md

 checks the total number of roles required by each team and the total number of preferences for each team.

+### Random Input
+If you want to run the code with random input, you can use the folowing
+command:

+``java -jar ./app/TeamSorting.jar r 25 5 3 3 1 2 4 5 1 2``

+The numbers used in the command are the following arguments, in order:
+- Number of members
+- Number of teams
+- Number of roles
+- Number of preferences
+- Lower bound for number of each role required by each team
+- Upper bound for number of each role required by each team
+- Lower bound for minimum member count per team
+- Upper bound for minimum member count per team
+- Lower bound for number of roles each member can fulfill
+- Upper bound for number of roles each member can fulfill

 ## Modifying the Code